zhang-shuqin/zhang-shuqin.github.io/_pages/about.md

 Publications
 ======
+5.Hausdorff dimension of the individual divergence sets of in-homogeneous self-similar measures.
+(with Bing Gao and Yingqing Xiao) to appear in Acta Math.
+Sci.

-* Frostman and Fourier characterisations of fractal dimensions.
+4.Frostman and Fourier characterisations of fractal dimensions.

   (with Kenneth Falconer) [Axiv](https://arxiv.org/abs/2505.21217), [Mathematische Zeitschrift](https://link.springer.com/content/pdf/10.1007/s00209-026-03961-5.pdf).

-* The lower Fourier dimensions of in-homogeneous self-similar measures.
+3.The lower Fourier dimensions of in-homogeneous self-similar measures.

   (with Bing Gao and Yingqing Xiao) [Journal of Fourier Analysis and Applications](https://link.springer.com/article/10.1007/s00041-023-10037-z)

-* The Ricci curvature of gluing graph of two complete graphs.
+2.The Ricci curvature of gluing graph of two complete graphs.

   (with  Yingqing Xiao)[Journal of Geometric Analysis](https://link.springer.com/article/10.1007/s12220-022-01066-z#citeas)

-* On the Lq spectra of in-homogeneous self-similar measures.
+1. On the Lq spectra of in-homogeneous self-similar measures.

   (with Bing Gao and Yingqing Xiao)[Forum Mathematicum](https://www.degruyterbrill.com/document/doi/10.1515/forum-2022-0142/html)